Vikram-0912/Google-meet-clone/README.md

 ## Conclusion

-The GMeet-Clone is an excellent example of how real-time communication technologies like WebRTC and Socket.io can be used to build robust video conferencing tools.
-It provides essential features required for effective remote collaboration, making it a valuable project for learning and development.
+This Google Meet Clone demonstrates how real-time communication technologies like WebRTC and Socket.io can be used to build robust video conferencing tools.
+It provides all the essential features for effective remote collaboration and is a great project for learning and development.